-COACHES SHOULD MAINTAIN A CHILD CENTRED APPROACH •
+COACHES SHOULD MAINTAIN A CHILD CENTRED APPROACH

-Respect the rights, dignity and worth of every person. • Treat each person equally regardless of age, gender, ability, ethnic origin, cultural background or religion. • Be positive during coaching sessions, games and other activities so that underage players always leave with a sense of achievement and an increased level of self-esteem. • Recognise the development needs and capacity of all underage players, regardless of their ability, by emphasising participation for all while avoiding excessive training and competition.
-Skills development and personal satisfaction should have priority over competition when working with underage players. • Develop an understanding of relevant coaching methods and ensure that they have the appropriate level of coaching accreditation. •
+• Respect the rights, dignity and worth of every person.

+• Treat each person equally regardless of age, gender, ability, ethnic origin, cultural background or religion.

+• Be positive during coaching sessions, games and other activities so that underage players always leave with a sense of achievement and an increased level of self-esteem.

+• Recognise the development needs and capacity of all underage players, regardless of their ability, by emphasising participation for all while avoiding excessive training and competition.
+Skills development and personal satisfaction will have priority over competition when working with underage players.